Terms and Conditions for making payment transactions

 1. The Terms and Conditions are made available to the Payer free of charge on the Bank’s website plusbank.pl/platnosci.bramka before initiation of a Payment Order.

 2. The Bank reserves the right to change the Terms and Conditions.
-The changes shall not apply to Payment Transactions which had been initiated before the amendment of the Terms and Conditions.
+The changes shall not apply to Payment transactions which had been initiated before the amendment of the Terms and Conditions.

 3. The Polish law shall apply to conclusion and performance of the Agreement, and the operations resulting from the Terms and Conditions shall be performed in Polish.